andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 If the current user principal hasn't a `scope` claim issued by the trusted `Issuer` defined in the authorization requirement, the authorization is denied.
 Otherwise, the user's scopes are compared with the requirement's scope.
 Only if al least one user's scope matches the requirement's scope, the authorization is granted.

-Now, you need to change the `ConfigurationServices()` method in `Startup` class in order to make available the newly created Authorization requirement and handler, as in the following:
+Now, you need to change the `ConfigurationServices()` method in the `Startup` class in order to make available the newly created Authorization requirement and handler, as in the following:

 ```c#
 public void ConfigureServices(IServiceCollection services)